-Sarah then contacted her daughter’s Year 4 teacher, Mrs Alison Jesson, to see if she would be interested in helping with the small project.
+Ms Bolitho then contacted her daughter’s Year 4 teacher, Alison Jesson, to see if she would be interested in helping with the small project.
 Mount Hawthorn Primary School staff were keen to be involved as creating the cards embodied their school motto “Together Towards the Future.”

 “On the same day I contacted Mrs Jesson she arranged time in the class schedule for each child in to make a card.
 The cards were beautiful - handmade, heart-felt, colourful and welcoming.
-I was able to deliver more than 50 cards to the Red Cross,’ said Sarah.
+I was able to deliver more than 50 cards to the Red Cross," Ms Bolitho said.